 The 2020 Kia Telluride is on the big side for a mid-size SUV.
 Its wheelbase stretches 114.2 inches and it measures nearly 197 inches from bumper to bumper.
 Add to that its 78.3-inch width and the 2020 Telluride takes up more garage than most of its competitors.

-It’s little surprise, then, that we rate it at 8 out of 10, with points above average for the way it handles passengers in rows one and two and another for its spacious cargo hold.
+It’s little surprise, then, that we rate it at 9 out of 10, with points above average for the way it handles passengers in rows one, two, it's family-friendly size, and another for its spacious cargo hold.
 (Read more about how we rate cars.)

 Telluride SX trims with the optional Prestige package that adds softer leather would almost earn another point for their luxurious interiors, although most buyers will likely take home the more affordable S or EX trims instead.